Software modules

 python is /usr/bin/python

-After module load anaconda
+$ module load scicomp-python-env

 Modules-3: Complex module and PATH

-Check the value of $PATH
+Check the value of $PATH.
+Then, load the module cmake.

 List what it loaded.
-Check the value of PATH
+Check the value of PATH again.
+Why is

 there so much stuff?
 Can you find a module command that explains